gameduell/dataneeds/INTRO.md

-Declares Data
+# Declares Data
-===

 Decalre is about a declerative approch to data processing.
-Instead of describing exactly *how* to load and process your data, you define a descriptive repository of your data sources and then only have to describe *what* data you need to load.
+Instead of describing exactly __how__ to load and process your data, you define a descriptive repository of your data sources and then only have to describe __what__ data you need to load.
 Exporting of data can be handled the same way by Declares, using definitions of data sinks.

 Moreover Declare can apply many transformations, like references to other